RescueSocial/SNA-AH-NLU-Labeling-Cross-Platforms/README.md

 ---------
 Below on Main GitHub

-- Mainy Support and Defense Data included, as well as Compliments, Love Data for training NLU - including 5.9K of 12.4K labeled files
+- <b>Support and Defense Data included, as well as Compliments, Love Data for training NLU - including 5.9K of 12.4K labeled training</b>
 - Monitoring and Dashboards included
-- Instagram threat analysis includes Both Crime | Human Trafficking words analysis
+- Instagram threat analysis includes Both <a href="https://myvocabulary.com/word-list/crime-vocabulary">Crime</a> | <a href="https://myvocabulary.com/word-list/human-trafficking-vocabulary">Human Trafficking</a> words analysis with NLU testing
 - Testing data is flooded with harms

 <i><b>Labels are:</b> support, defense, offense, defense_against (focused on victim - target of operations)</i>